 An example of a dishonest proponent of the CACC theory would of course be Al Gore.
-Pay attention to his argument for the reverse correlation between temperature and carbon-dioxide levels in his film An Inconvenient Truth, and note first that he assumes the reverse correlation while obfuscating the fact that he is doing this:
+Pay attention to his argument for the reverse correlation between temperature and carbon-dioxide levels in his film An Inconvenient Truth, and note that he assumes the reverse correlation while obfuscating the fact that he is doing so:

 “The relationship is actually very complicated, but there is one relationship that is far more powerful than all the others, and that is this: when there is more carbon dioxide, the temperature gets warmer.”
 Al Gore’s CO2 Emissions Chart

 The CACC party, once it became apparent that the true direction of the historical correlation cannot be denied, then introduced a series of ad hoc hypotheses to rescue their primary hypothesis.

 Here’s how an ad hoc hypothesis works.
 I say to you that fluorescent light bulbs are powered by hundreds of tiny leprechauns holding tiny candles inside them.

 You smash open such a bulb and say, Look!
 No leprechauns.

 Ah, I say, but the leprechauns might be invisible.

 That’s an ad hoc hypothesis.
 In case of the climate-change, the two main ad hoc hypotheses which are used to rescue the failed primary hypothesis of CACC.
 First, the feedback loop hypothesis, which goes like this: a rise in CO2, which is a greenhouse gas, creates a rise in temperature, which leads to more evaporation and a rise in water vapour, by far the most important greenhouse gas, which creates a feedback loop and a runaway greenhouse effect.

-Firstly, this is based on the false premise (QED) that e CO2 drives temperature; predictions based on it (such as the tropospheric ‘hotspot’) have not been fulfilled; and of course it is completely illogical, since CO2 is not the only greenhouse gas – if it were true, rises in water vapour alone (or any other greenhouse gas) would create a runaway greenhouse effect.
+Firstly, this is based on the false premise (QED) that CO2 drives temperature; predictions based on it (such as the tropospheric ‘hotspot’) have not been fulfilled; and of course it is completely illogical, since CO2 is not the only greenhouse gas – if it were true, rises in water vapour alone (or any other greenhouse gas) would create a runaway greenhouse effect.
 Said runaway greenhouse effect would be triggered every time the sun passed over the ocean.
 Every summer, every morning, would be a disaster.